Aveek-Saha/tweego/README.md

-# tweego
+# Tweego

-Generate ego networks for users from Twitter 🐦
+Generate ego networks for users from Twitter.
+Create egocentric graphs with the twitter api.